 A Temporary Resident Permit does not deem the person rehabilitated from their conviction, but rather allows the individual to come to Canada temporarily by determining that despite the conviction, the individual does not pose a threat.
 This requires a pressing, urgent reason for coming to Canada to be established.
 As a professional worker, this means proving that they are critical to the company or business and are not reasonably replaceable.
 Oftentimes individuals will get a temporary resident permit for quick entry to Canada, while they wait for their Criminal Rehabilitation Application to be approved.

 The Importance of Seeking Out an Expert

-Determining the equivalent conviction in Canada can be quite complicated, since across countries different terms are used to classify similar offenses and differ frequently in what they consider minor or major criminal offenses.
-Committing an act which is an offense in Canada, but which was not a criminal offense in the country the act was committed in, can also have implications for immigration.
-An in depth understanding of Canadian criminal law, and laws of the country where one is attempting to enter from, is necessary to determine how to enter Canada successfully.
+Determining the equivalent conviction in Canada can be quite complicated since across countries different terms are used to classify similar offences and differ frequently in what they consider minor or major criminal offences.
+Committing an act which is an offence in Canada, but which was not a criminal offence in the country the act was committed to, can also have implications for immigration.
+An in-depth understanding of Canadian criminal law, and laws of the country where one is attempting to enter from, is necessary to determine how to enter Canada successfully.

 It is possible that your application to enter Canada may be deferred or denied if it is determined that misrepresentation of information occurred in your application.
 This misrepresentation can be due to accidentally filling out forms incorrectly and may result in the applicant being denied entry into Canada for an additional two years.